Gotta003/Matteo_Gottardelli_Intro_PARCO_H2-2024-2025/README.md

 # Software and Cluster Requirements
 - **Cluster**:<br>
 All the simulations you can find in the results folder have been done on a cluster offered by the University of Trento.
-These were all done in a node that had a minimum of 64 cpus for standard purposes and for OpenMP and for safe I reserved 1 Gb of memory, which is x4 the memory needed for the maximum size.<br>
+These were all done in a node that had a minimum of 64 cpus for standard purposes and for OpenMP and for safe I reserved 128 Gb of memory, this is due to the fact that in this project was required the weak scaling, too, so in the worst cast the biggest matrix would have been 4096*4096*64 with an initial matrix being so big for each process, so 64 and considering all others allocation involved in this worst case, I've chosen a such big allocation.<br>
 There are the following properties of the node on which I ran the simulations:<br>
 ```bash
 Architecture:          x86_64